rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 With these steps, a basic Eureka Server is set up and running, ready for microservices to register and discover each other.

 ---
+## Q. TODO
+orchestration vs containerisation
+microservices
+clustering vs non-clustering in DB
+* dependency injection in spring logging, authentication and monitoring in springboot application how to improve code quality how to increase application performance spring boot started dependencies